Building 21st Century Skills Through

 Levels I - K

-Robotics integrates the interdependent disciplines of science, technology, engineering, and math (STEM), in which students learn core computer programming logic and computational thinking skills through a robotics-engineering context.
-Students will program, construct, and design robotic devices to solve complicated tasks and overcome challenges.
-Also embedded are problem-solving, design, creativity, group collaboration, and critical thinking skills that are relevant to students’ continued development of 21st century skills.
+Robotics integrates the interdependent disciplines of Science, Technology, Engineering, Arts, and Math (STEAM), in which students learn core computer programming logic and computational thinking skills through a robotics-engineering context.
+Students will program, construct, and design robotic devices to solve complex tasks and overcome challenges.
+Also embedded is problem-solving, design, creativity, group collaboration, and critical thinking skills that are relevant for students' continued development of 21st-century skills.

-In Robotics I, students will construct and program basic robotic systems that carry out physical tasks autonomously and manually using smart sensors.
+In this course, students will construct and program basic robotic systems that carry out physical tasks autonomously and manually using smart sensors.

 Upon course completion, students will: